 This module will be taught over 2 terms (Terms One and Two) by a professional dramaturg.
 It aims to introduce students to a range of dramatic texts with an emphasis on their composition.
 An understanding of the contexts within which different dramaturgical strategies were produced will also be fostered.
-This seminar based module requires students to examine key issues related to the creation and structure of plays.
-Through close readings, students will consider a variety of theories regarding dramatic structure, style and form, explore different approaches to textual analysis and learn to apply a critical vocabulary to a number of case studies.
+This seminar-based module requires students to examine key issues related to the creation and structure of plays.
+Through close readings, students will consider a variety of theories regarding dramatic structure, style, and form, explore different approaches to textual analysis and learn to apply a critical vocabulary to a number of case studies.
 Dramaturgy is a compulsory module for playwriting and directing students and an elective module for design students.

-- Demonstrate knowledge of a range of dramatic texts from Western theatre history - Undertake research from a dramaturgical perspective - Analyse texts from a dramaturgical perspective - Demonstrate knowledge of the relationship between writing and its performance - Reflect on one's own creative writing process from a dramaturgical perspective - Demonstrate a solid overview of Western theatre history to provide a context for their own development as a theatre practitioner
+- Demonstrate knowledge of a range of dramatic texts from known theatre history; compare and contrast those texts with experimental and contemporary texts. - Demonstrate knowledge on theory and practice that challenges the mainstream canon. - Have gained confidence in the ability to interrogate the canon from a contemporary viewpoint. - Undertake research from a dramaturgical perspective. - Analyse texts from a dramaturgical perspective. - Demonstrate knowledge of the relationship between text and performance. - Reflect on one's own creative process from a dramaturgical perspective. - Demonstrate a solid overview of Western theatre history to provide a context for their own development as a theatre practitioner.